I’ve finished most of the embroidery for my DQS9 quilt (that needs to be in the mail September 1st! Eek!).

 This means I only have Fall left to go.

-Since I’ve done so very many redwork pieces lately (check out my embroidery photoset on Flickr to see proof), I find it much more difficult to work with multiple colors.
+Since I’ve done so very many redwork pieces lately (check out my embroidery photoset [link removed] on Flickr to see proof), I find it much more difficult to work with multiple colors.
 I really like the simplicity of one color of thread on fabric, and I’m wondering what I can do next to capitalize on this.
-I have some new transfers from Sublime Stitching (as well as tons of others).
+I have some new transfers from Sublime Stitching [link removed] (as well as tons of others).
 My recent purchase included the gardening set and the camping set.
 I was thinking white thread on white fabric (easily bleachable), but neither gardening nor camping seem appropriate for that sort of fanciness.

 I might do some embroidery on my new shower curtain (for which I finally have decided on fabrics – very exciting), or the curtains in my office (for which I am undecided), but neither of those are small, portable projects.
 Maybe my partner’s charms for the next Mini Quilt in a Bag swap will arrive, and I’ll be inspired….